 In May 2018, our Board of Directors authorized the discretionary repurchase of up to \$10 billion of our outstanding common stock through open-market purchases, block trades, privately-negotiated transactions, derivative transactions, and/or pursuant to Rule 10b5-1 trading plans.
 The repurchase authorization has no expiration date, does not obligate us to acquire any common stock, and is subject to market conditions and our ongoing determination of the best use of available cash.
-No shares were repurchased in the first six months of 2024.
-Through February 29, 2024, we had repurchased an aggregate of \$6.89 billion under the authorization.
+No shares were repurchased under this authorization in the first nine months of 2024.
+Through May 30, 2024, we had repurchased an aggregate of \$6.89 billion under the authorization.
 Amounts repurchased are included in treasury stock.